-We’ve been having some brutal days over 100 degrees here in Central Indiana.
+We’ve been having some brutal days over 100 degrees here in Central Indiana recently.
 On days like these, your air conditioning unit is working hard to keep you cool- but be careful!
 Overworking your air conditioner can cause it to freeze up, leaving your home the opposite.

-Some people believe setting your thermostat down low will make your home cool off quicker, but that’s not the case.
-This creates stress on the compressor of your air conditioning unit, causing it to freeze over and quit working.
-Plus, it also increases your energy bill- very uncool!
+Some people believe setting your thermostat down low will make your home cool off quicker, but that is not a true statement.
+Setting the thermostat way down creates stress on the compressor of your air conditioning unit, and can cause it to freeze over and quit working.
+Plus, it also increases your energy bill unnecessarily, and who wants that ?!?!

 Its easy to overlook routine maintenance in the summer months between vacations and other activities, so make sure to take the time to check your air filter.
 A dirty air filter could be restricting the air flow to your condensing unit, causing condensed water to freeze on the coils before it can drain.